pirsch-analytics/docs/docs/get-started/backend-integration.md

 }
 ```

-As you can see, you need to send the visitors IP, full URL, User-Agent header, and a few more headers.
-While only the IP, URL, and User-Agent are required, we recommend to send as much of these fields as possible, as they will improve the quality of the analytics data.
-Don't worry, we don't store personal information like the IP address.
-To learn more, please read the [details on privacy](/privacy.md).
+As you can see, you need to send the visitor's IP, full URL, User-Agent header and a few other headers.
+Although only the IP, URL and User-Agent are required, we recommend that you send as many of these fields as possible as they improve the quality of the analytics data.
+Don't worry, we don't store any personal information such as your IP address.
+To find out more, please read the [privacy details](/privacy).